 The Heart Foundation Focus Grant is designed to address research questions directly relevant to the work of the Heart Foundation.
-The Heart Foundation will identify research needs, explore strategic approaches for how to best address those needs and announce research questions for funding.
+To determine what research questions are proposed for funding, the Heart Foundation identifies what the research needs are and explores strategic approaches for how to best address those needs.

 Four research projects have been proposed for funding in 2014:

 1. Expanding portion sizes - are we eating what we should be?

 This project will fill an existing knowledge gap on how the eating patterns of Australians align with recommended eating patterns.
 In particular, how the average portion size of selected foods consumed by Australians maps to the recommended serve sizes outlined in the Australian Dietary Guidelines, and how these relate to industry determined serving sizes on-pack.

 Findings from the proposed project are expected to inform possible policy responses to Australia's obesity and chronic disease crisis, and guide Heart Foundation consumer messaging and advocacy platforms to that effect.

 2. What is the experience of Aboriginal and Torres Strait Islander patients in hospital following an acute cardiac event?

 What are the opportunities to improve service provision?
 The project will include consideration of at least: the patients’ experience of overall care, culturally appropriate information, communication and the approach of health professionals.